pawelgrzybek/pawelgrzybek.com/content/posts/2022-01-02-remove-unused-brew-dependencies-and-delete-outdated-downloads.md

 photo: "2022-01-02.jpg"
 ---

 You're reading it, so I assume you know what the brew is and most likely, you use it.
-If you don’t, check out my ["Homebrew — the best friend of the macOS user"](https://pawelgrzybek.com/homebrew-the-best-friend-of-the-macos-user/) that I published a few years ago.
+If you don't, check out my ["Homebrew — the best friend of the macOS user"](https://pawelgrzybek.com/homebrew-the-best-friend-of-the-macos-user/) that I published a few years ago.

-Have you ever been wondering why `brew list` comes back with a gazillion of packages even though you installed only a handful of them?
+Have you ever been wondering why `brew list` comes back with a gazillion packages even though you installed only a handful of them?
 These are your packages and all their dependencies.
 Compare it with the output of `brew leaves` that shows only top-level packages (most likely the ones you explicitly installed).

 For instance, when you do `brew install git`, you add `git` executable and `gettext` and `pcre2` as dependencies.
 Unfortunately, when you reverse this process with `brew uninstall git`, the main formula disappears, but you end up with two no longer needed dependencies.
 After a while, it is easy to end up with hundreds of programs that clutter your hard drive.
-Luckily, there is a simple solution to solve this problem.
+Luckily, there's a simple solution to solve this problem.

 ```
 brew uninstall git